EvanCooper9/weather_sms/README.md

 ...
 ```

+##New Features
+- Optimized API call frequency.
+Weather data is only downloaded once per distinct city ID, and is sent to the appropriate accounts.

 ##Next Steps
-- Optimize API call frequency.
-Curently, weather data is retrieved for every scheduled alert.
-Alerts scheduled for the same time and day should use the same weather data
 - Allow clients to respond with SMS to retrieve weather information
 - Allow clients to sign-up and edit their profile by sending a text message